Something to Answer For

 Something to Answer For is a 1968 novel by the English writer P. H. Newby.
 Its chief claim to fame is that in 1969 it won the inaugural Booker Prize, which would go on to become one of the major literary awards in the English-speaking world.

-It was reissued by Faber & Faber in 2008 in the "Faber Finds" line, in 2011 as paperback and in 2018.
+It was reissued by Faber & Faber in 2008 in the "Faber Finds" line, in 2011 as a paperback, and again in 2018.

 Plot

 Townrow is a fund distributor stealing from the fund he is in charge of.
 He is contacted by the widow of an old friend, Elie Khoury.
 They had met ten years previously, in 1946, in Port Said after he had been thrown from a horse in front of the Khourys' beach hut.
 Mrs Khoury wants Townrow to go to see her in Cairo because she believes her husband was murdered.

 After thinking it through, Townrow accepts Mrs Khoury's offer of a plane ticket to Cairo.
 He stops over in Rome where he converses with an Israeli journalist who accuses the British government of failing to prevent the Holocaust.
 The discussion ends on a friendly note.

 In Cairo, Townrow makes a joke about marrying Mrs Khoury for her money to an immigration officer, which leads to him being interrogated.
 He is kept in a cell and is released once his train has departed.
 Townrow doesn't go straightaway to see Mrs Khoury when he arrives in Port Said, instead opting to stay in a hotel.
 Here he considers having no one who really cares about him in his life.

 Townrow visits a bar he used to frequent while serving here as a sergeant.
 The owner of the bar, Christous, recognises him and kicks out his clientele for some privacy.
 Townrow asks about Elie's death.
 Christous tells him that Mrs Khoury, with great difficulty, took her husband's body back to Lebanon to be buried.
 Because of her actions, Colonel Nasser took the Suez Canal as Egypt's.
 Townrow is not sure whether to believe any of this and gets so drunk he blacks out.
 He awakens naked and alone, and is attacked by a passing camel-driver, causing his head and one eye to be bandaged for most of the remainder of the novel.